ScilabOrg/scilab/scilab/Readme_Visual.txt

-   and modify first line (PVM_ROOT=...) with the good path 3] copy in root of scilab directory : "tcl" directory (see below) 4] copy in routines\Javasci jni.h and jni_md.h from Java 2 JDK 5] click on scilab.sln (to launch Visual) or devenv scilab.sln /build release (via command line, to build release)
+   and modify first line (PVM_ROOT=...) with the good path 3] copy in root of scilab directory : "tcl" directory (see below) 4] copy in routines\Javasci jni.h and jni_md.h from Java 2 JDK 5] click on scilab.sln (to launch Visual) or devenv scilab.sln /build "release with atlas" (via command line, to build release)

 N.B: